research-ag/motoko-build-template/README.md

 A `mops.lock` file is not needed.

+Note that mops.toml needs a non-empty `[dependencies]` section, otherwise mops-cli will fail.

 ### Public did file

 For a public service canister it is recommended to embed a hand-crafted `did` file into the Wasm module instead of the auto-generated one.